apache/httpd-site/content/ABOUT_APACHE.md

 HTTP server development plans and use Apache as a base, with the proper attributions as described in the [LICENSE](http://www.apache.org/licenses/).
-That is to say, the Apache HTTP Sever only comes from the Apache Software Foundation, but many vendors ship their own product "based on the Apache  {Project}".
+That is to say, the Apache HTTP Server only comes from the Apache Software Foundation, but many vendors ship their own product "based on the Apache {Project}".
 There is no "{Vendor}
 Apache {Product}", this is an abuse of the Apache Software Foundation's marks.